Michelina of Pesaro: Biography

-She proceeded to give away all her belongings and property, and founded the Confraternity of the Annunciation to care for the poor, nurse the sick and bury the dead.
+She proceeded to give away all her belongings and property, and founded, together with Francis Zanferdini, the Confraternity of the Annunciation to care for the poor, nurse the sick and bury the dead.
 Initially her family believed her to be insane and had her locked up.
 Upon her release from confinement, she made a pilgrimage to the Holy Land as penance for her sins.
-It is believed that she received the Stigmata in the course of this journey.
+It is believed that she received the stigmata in the course of this journey.
 Michelina died at her home in Pesaro on 19 June 1356 of natural causes.

 Beatification

 She was beatified on 13 April 1737 by Pope Clement XII.